bhupinderpumar/Induction/README.md

 __________________

-**Dr. Harpreet Kaur Grewal :**  Mam congratulated us on getting admission in *Guru Nanak Dev Engneering College* and mam welcomed us.
+**🔹Dr. Harpreet Kaur Grewal :**  Mam congratulated us on getting admission in *Guru Nanak Dev Engneering College* and mam welcomed us.
 Mam introduced us to the college and also told us about the college rules.
 Mam taught us all about these things: **Passion, Patience, Persistence, Prayer, Preservence, PLacement** and then mam asked everyone to close their eyes and chant the name of **GOD** for 2 minutes.
 And mam, without taking up much of our time, thanked us and said welcome.
 ___________________

 **🔹Dr.Parminder Singh :** First of all, Sir congratulated us and welcomed us and said that we are a part of Guru Nanak Dev Engineering College from today.
 Sir talked a little about **Shaheed Udham Singh Ji** how he witnessed the incident at **Jallianwala Bagh** and thought of talking revenge on the British government on that very day and they fulfilled their plan of revenge.
 Similar;y, you too should fulfill whatever you think.